Leicester City - Wolves: How to watch, start time, odds, prediction, stream

 Leicester City’s waiting on Jonny Evans (back) and set to be without Caglar Soyuncu (adductor), Timothy Castagne (thigh), Ricardo Pereira (knee), Wilfred Ndidi (groin), Daniel Amartey (thigh).

-Wolves’ injury list is shorter, with Jonny Otto and Fernando Marcal absent for Sunday.
+Wolves’ injury list is shorter, with Jonny Otto out and Fernando Marcal passing fit for the bench.

 What they’re saying ahead of Leicester City – Wolves